 A service representative will clearly mark where the underground infrastructure runs through your dig area and will provide a locate sheet that includes a diagram of what has been located.

 If markings are not required, you will still receive a response from the utility to indicate that your work area is clear.
 Do not dig until you have received all responses.

 Follow any additional digging instructions outlined by each utility on your locate.

 Follow these steps if you come into contact with a power line:

 Any movement may result in a serious injury or fatality

 The equipment (and you) may now be at the same electrical potential as the power line and there may be a current flowing through to the ground.
 Do not touch anything outside the equipment.
 You might create another path to the ground for the electrical current.

-Warn others to stay at least 10 metres away
+Stay at least 10 metres away

-Have someone contact us to get help.
-Also call 911 or the emergency responders in your area.
+Call 911 or the emergency responders in your area.

 Responders will be in touch with Hydro One.